 That’s right.
-In Oklahoma, businesses are severely in limited the variety of “Happy Hour” specials they may legally offer to the public.
+In Oklahoma, businesses are severely limited in the variety of “Happy Hour” specials they may legally offer to the public.

 When I think of a “Happy Hour” special, I think of discounted drinks from 4-7 p.m., or something similar.
 Usually some type of drink special coinciding with the time when most people are getting off work, and the drinks are cheaper than usual.
 Then after a few hours, the prices go back up.